openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 reference to the resolved class, interface, field, or method.

-In addition, the resolved API point is parametric, and if the API point reference specifies a linkage parameter that requests something other than a "raw" default specialization, then additional state information must be recorded in the caller to allow correct use of that API point.
+In addition, the resolved API point is parametric, and if the API point reference specifies a linkage selector that requests something other than a "raw" default specialization, then additional state information must be recorded in the caller to allow correct use of that API point.